Bicep Tendon Tear Overview

 - A complete bicep tear –also referred to as a biceps tendon rupture— will fully split the bicep tendon into separate pieces

-Most bicep tears are the result of on-going, continuous strain and wear and tear on the biceps muscle.
+Most bicep ruptures are the result of on-going, continuous strain and wear and tear on the biceps muscle.
 This is most commonly seen in weight and strength training and usually starts with just a simple fraying of the bicep tendon.
 As the injured tendon progresses, it will eventually tear.
 These bicep tears can occur in two distinct ways:

 - At the shoulder joint: A proximal biceps tendon rupture is an injury to the biceps tendon at the shoulder joint.
 This is the most common bicep tendon tear and typically occurs in patients 60 years of age or older.
 This injury creates minimal symptoms and usually will heal on its own.